Knight-kkk/MPZRPC/README.md

 Dut to the reason that MPZRPC is a framework project, the exact business code is not concerned, so I just provided 3 simple echo methods to valid the effectiveness of MPZRPC.
 If you are not familiar with the usage of Protobuf, you can learn it in [how to use Protobuf in C++?](https://protobuf.dev/getting-started/cpptutorial/).

 # 🎨 Features
-- MPZRPC employs Muduo as network communication component,
+- MPZRPC employs Muduo as network communication component, which enables the RPC server(s) to support high concurrency.
+- MPZRPC employs Protobuf as message serilization&deserialization component, which demonstrates higher efficiency compared to other serialization and deserialization components such as JSON and XML.
+- MPZRPC employs middleware ZooKeeper as store the IP and port of available services, which enables services finding and notifying flexible.